AhmetZamanis/KaggleStoreSales/ReportPart1.md

 The CPI values for Ecuador in the time period were retrieved [here](https://data.worldbank.org/indicator/FP.CPI.TOTL?end=2017&locations=EC&start=2010&view=chart).

-- We’ll use the yearly CPI values for simplicity’s sake, but it’s possible to use monthly CPI for more accuracy.
+- We’ll use the yearly CPI values for simplicity, but it’s possible to use monthly CPI as well.

 - Since 2017 is not complete in the data, and we’ll use it as the validation period, we’ll use 2016’s CPI for 2017 to avoid leaking information from the future into our predictions.
+In a real-life scenario, the expected / forecasted CPI or inflation rates could be used as well.

 ``` python
 # CPI adjust sales and oil, with CPI 2010 = 100